Menu Close

 Self-Portrait Guillermo Wagner Granizo

-Self Portrait photo 2Facing three rectangular columns or “stelae” in Civics Park commissioned by Pleasanton for the “Pleasanton Centennial” in 1994, the artist’s Self Portrait in bright colored tiles whispers encouragement to listen to the stories of Pleasanton’s 5,000 years of history.
-Guillermo Wagner Granizo (1923-1995) was one of the world’s premier ceramic tile muralists who wove bright colors, geometric shapes, heavy lines, and varying textures into a vibrant display.
-The murals at 100 Main Street depicts four perspectives of the area’s heritage, including early indigenous Ohlone history, culture, agriculture, movie making, and commerce.
+Facing three rectangular columns or “stelae” in Civics Park, the artist’s Self Portrait, installed in 2016 by his family, whispers encouragement to listen to the stories of Pleasanton’s 4,000 years of history.
+Guillermo Wagner Granizo (1923-1995) is one of the world’s premier ceramic tile muralists who wove bright colors, geometric shapes, heavy lines, and varying textures into a vibrant display.
+The murals at 100 Main Street depict four perspectives of Pleasanton’s heritage, including early indigenous Ohlone culture, agriculture, railroads, and commerce.

-Self Portrait photo 1Later, he was appointed Art Director for KRON-TV in San Francisco, leading to his 15-year career as a producer of educational films.
-In 1962 he completed eight large mosaic murals for the San Francisco Academy of Sciences and the Steinhart Aquarium.
+Later, “Bill” Wagner was appointed Art Director for KRON-TV in San Francisco, leading to his 15-year career as an art producer, including educational films.
+In 1962, he completed eight large mosaic murals for the San Francisco Academy of Sciences and the Steinhart Aquarium.

 By 1973, he was a devoted ceramic muralist and received extensive commissions for the next 22 years including the 1975 four ceramic paintings at the S.F.
 International Airport.
 A prolific artist, his works are on public display in San Francisco, Benicia, Hillsborough, Napa, Pleasanton, Vacaville, and Los Angeles.
 Additional works are displayed in Alaska, New Mexico, Philadelphia, Utah, Australia, Europe, Mexico, Guatemala, Portugal, Japan, and Nicaragua.